mattermost/calls-offloader/docs/performance.md

 ## Scalability

-Starting in version `v0.3.2` this service includes support for horizontal scalability.
-This can be achieved by adding an HTTP load balancer in front of multiple `calls-offloader` instances and configuring the [Job Service URL](https://docs.mattermost.com/configure/plugins-configuration-settings.html#job-service-url) setting accordingly to point to the balancer's host.
+Starting in version `v0.3.2`, this service includes support for horizontal scalability.
+This can be achieved by adding an HTTP load balancer in front of multiple `calls-offloader` instances, and configuring the [Job Service URL](https://docs.mattermost.com/configure/plugins-configuration-settings.html#job-service-url) setting accordingly to point to the balancer's host.

 #### Example (nginx)